piedraj/AnalysisCMS/muons/README.md

 In principle you are all set.
 It is time to run the muon validation.

-    cd test
+    cd Validation/RecoMuon/test
     export X509_USER_PROXY=/tmp/x509up_u23679
     export X509_CERT_DIR=/etc/grid-security/certificates/
     voms-proxy-init -voms cms
     python muonReleaseSummaryValidation.py

-If the previous step was successful, now you start doing the real work.
-For that, you should modify the *userparams.py* file with the information that you will find in RelMon, at the crossing of the *Muon* and *TTbar* lines.
+Now you can start doing the real work.
+For that you should modify the **userparams.py** file with the information that you will find in RelMon, at the crossing of the **Muon** and **TTbar** lines.

     emacs -nw RecoMuon/test/userparams.py